 You can add items to your Square POS inventory one at a time, or import all your products in one fell swoop with a CSV spreadsheet.
 The cloud-based POS software makes it possible for you to access your inventory from any iOS device wherever you are, as long as you have an internet connection.
 Daily stock alerts are sent to your email, so you’ll know when stock is low.
 While Square POS inventory control is easy to use, it isn’t nearly as advanced as Lightspeed Retail.

-Square POS gets that customers are the heart of your business, so it includes light customer relationship management (CRM) in its free POS system.
+Square POS gets that customers are the heart of your business, so it includes light customer relationship management (CRM) features in the free version.
 Add customer information in bulk with CSV spreadsheet imports, or add customer profiles in one by one.
-Alternatively, you can let the system add personal information of your customers automatically after purchases.
+Alternatively, you can let the system add the personal information of your customers automatically after purchases.
 You can collect contact information, and there’s a section for notes.
 Vend offers more robust and customizable customer management than Square POS.

 Square POS keeps it simple and basic with its free staff management features.
 Your employees can ring up a sale and issue a refund, but that’s about it.
 For more advanced employee management features, you’ll have to get the add-on feature.